Aryan-0042/slm-disaster-response-slr/README.md

 ## Licence

-No licence file has been added yet.
-The authors should add one, such as CC BY 4.0 for the data and documents and MIT for the script.
+No licence file has been added yet. <!--The authors should add one, such as CC BY 4.0 for the data and documents and MIT for the script.-->